-CBD oil products that can be purchased online or in local stores are extremely low in THC (less than 0.3%).
+CBD products that can be purchased online or in local stores are extremely low in THC (less than 0.3%).
 They are derived from the hemp plant instead of marijuana.
 THC is the psychoactive cannabinoid known for causing the “high” associated with cannabis products.
-While some users confuse the relaxed feeling of CBD with a high, quality CBD hemp oil products will not get you high.
+While some users confuse the relaxed feeling of CBD with a “high”, quality CBD products will not get you high.

 Based on our research and the experiences that users share with us in our CBD Oil Users Group on Facebook, CBD is very safe.
 It’s beneficial properties combined with an excellent safety profile make it a great candidate for supplementing, and sometimes completely replacing, other treatments.

 The World Health Organization report concludes by saying “to date, there is no evidence of recreational use of CBD or any public health related problems associated with the use of pure CBD.”

 Keep in mind that the above pertains to CBD only.
 Some CBD products contain other ingredients, such as other various herbs, that may impact how you react to it.
 THC, the other most popular cannabinoid in cannabis, has a very similar safety profile but can have some adverse effects in certain individuals.
 Things such as dry eyes, anxiety, or paranoia have been reported.